arduino/help-center-content/content/Software Support/Installation/Uninstall-boards-from-Arduino-IDE.md

 ## Uninstall using the Boards Manager

+> [!NOTE]
-> **Note:** In Arduino IDE 1.x, the "Arduino AVR Boards" package is bundled with [the application files](https://support.arduino.cc/hc/en-us/articles/4412943340178-Open-the-Arduino-IDE-installation-folder) and cannot be uninstalled using the Boards Manager.
+> In Arduino IDE 1.x, the "Arduino AVR Boards" package is bundled with [the application files](https://support.arduino.cc/hc/en-us/articles/4412943340178-Open-the-Arduino-IDE-installation-folder) and cannot be uninstalled using the Boards Manager.

 The Boards Manager provides the most convenient way to remove unwanted or unused boards.